Sandruski/htn-planner/README.md

 ### Use pre-built binaries
 1. Download the latest release from [Releases](https://github.com/Sandruski/htn-planner/releases).
 The latest released version is v0.1.
-2. Run `HTNDemo.exe`, which corresponds to the HTNDemo project.
+2. Run `HTNDemo.exe`, which corresponds to the `HTNDemo` project.

 ### Build it yourself
 1. Clone the repository with `git clone https://github.com/Sandruski/htn-planner` or download it as a ZIP from [htn-planner](https://github.com/Sandruski/htn-planner).
 2. Generate the solution by running [GenerateProjectFiles.bat](https://github.com/Sandruski/htn-planner/blob/main/GenerateProjectFiles.bat).
 By default, it is generated for Visual Studio 2022.
 You can change the version of Visual Studio by editing this file.
 3. If you add or remove project files, regenerate the solution by rerunning [GenerateProjectFiles.bat](https://github.com/Sandruski/htn-planner/blob/main/GenerateProjectFiles.bat).
 4. Build the solution and run the startup project.
-The startup project should be configured to either HTNDemo, as is the default setting, or HTNTest.
+The startup project should be configured to either `HTNDemo`, as is the default setting, or `HTNTest`.

 ## Quick Introduction
-The solution contains four projects, HTNFramework, HTNDebugger, HTNDemo, and HTNTest.
-HTNFramework and HTNDebugger are libraries, HTNFramework is the planner itself and HTNDebugger is the debugger of the planner.
-HTNDemo and HTNTest are applications, HTNDemo is a playground for using the planner and HTNTest contains a set of unit tests for testing the planner using automation.
+The solution contains four projects, `HTNFramework`, `HTNDebugger`, `HTNDemo`, and `HTNTest`. `HTNFramework` and `HTNDebugger` are libraries, `HTNFramework` is the planner itself and `HTNDebugger` is the debugger of the planner. `HTNDemo` and `HTNTest` are applications, `HTNDemo` is a playground for using the planner and `HTNTest` contains a set of unit tests for testing the planner using automation.

 ### HTNDemo
-1. In the "World State" tab, click the "Parse" button to parse the selected world state file from the folder of the same name.
+1. In the `World State` tab, click the `Parse` button to parse the selected world state file from the folder of the same name.
 Below, see the parsed world state.

 ![world_state](https://github.com/Sandruski/htn-planner/blob/main/docs/images/world_state_tab.png)

-2. In the "Domain" tab, click the "Parse" button to parse the selected domain file from the folder of the same name.
+2. In the `Domain` tab, click the `Parse` button to parse the selected domain file from the folder of the same name.
 Below, see the parsed domain.

 ![domain](https://github.com/Sandruski/htn-planner/blob/main/docs/images/domain_tab.png)

-3. In the "Decomposition" tab, click the "Decompose" button to decompose the selected entry point of the parsed domain using the parsed world state.
+3. In the `Decomposition` tab, click the `Decompose` button to decompose the selected entry point of the parsed domain using the parsed world state.
 Below, see the result of the decomposition.

 ![domain](https://github.com/Sandruski/htn-planner/blob/main/docs/images/main_decomposition_successful_choice_point_tab.png)
 ![domain](https://github.com/Sandruski/htn-planner/blob/main/docs/images/main_decomposition_choice_points_tab.png)